galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 > <question-title></question-title>
 >
 > 1. What is the accession number of a protein?
+> 2. Can there be multiple accession numbers for one peptide or protein?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-An accession number of a protein, also referred to as a protein accession number, is a unique identifier assigned to a specific protein sequence in a protein sequence database.
+An accession number of a protein, also called a protein accession number, is a unique identifier assigned to a specific protein sequence in a protein sequence database.
 These accession numbers are used to reference and catalog proteins in a standardized and systematic manner
 > >
-> {: .solution}
->
-{: .question}

-> <question-title></question-title>
->
-> 1. Can there be multiple accession numbers for one peptide or protein?
->
-> > <solution-title></solution-title>
-> >
-> > 1.
+> > 2.
 Yes, a single peptide or protein can have multiple accession numbers, particularly when dealing with different protein sequence databases, databases for specific species, or different versions of the same database.
 That's the reason in our workflow we merge both accession and sequences.
-> >
 > {: .solution}
 >
 {: .question}